KRWM

 KRWM (106.9 FM) is a commercial radio station licensed to Bremerton, Washington, serving the Seattle/Puget Sound region.
-It is owned by Hubbard Broadcasting, and airs an Christmas music radio format.
-It regularly plays adult contemporary from from January to mid-November..
+It is owned by Hubbard Broadcasting, and plays adult contemporary music most of the year.
+From mid-November through the end of December, the station airs Christmas music.

-KRWM broadcasts with 49,000 watts of effective radiated power (ERP) on a tower 1,302 feet in height above average terrain (HAAT).
+KRWM broadcasts with 49,000 watts of effective radiated power (ERP) on a tower 1,302 ft in height above average terrain (HAAT).
 Its transmitter is located near Issaquah on Cougar Mountain, with its studios and offices located at Newport Corporate Center in Bellevue.
 KRWM broadcasts in HD.
 Its HD-2 signal plays year-round Christmas music (the main station plays Christmas music as well from mid-November through Christmas Day), and its HD-3 signal simulcasts sister station KIXI.

 History

 Top 40 (1964–1972)

-In August 1964, the station first signed on as KBRO-FM.
+On August 19, 1964, the station first signed on as KBRO-FM.
 It was the FM companion to AM station KBRO, owned by the Bremerton Broadcasting Company, and aired an automated Top 40 format, separate from the AM station.
-Its tower was only 86 feet high, limiting its coverage to the area around Bremerton, not trying to market itself to the Seattle metropolitan area.
+Its tower was only 86 ft high, limiting its coverage to the area around Bremerton, not trying to market itself to the Seattle metropolitan area.

 Country (1972–1984)

 In 1972, KBRO-FM switched to country music.
-On July 4, 1984, it changed call letters to KWWA as Bremerton Broadcasting received permission from the Federal Communications Commission to boost its tower height to 1380 feet, enough to cover the larger Seattle radio market.
+On July 4, 1984, it changed call letters to KWWA as Bremerton Broadcasting received permission from the Federal Communications Commission to boost its tower height to 1380 ft, enough to cover the larger Seattle radio market.